jkitchin/literature-alerts/md/water-splitting.md

 [Miao Chang](https://openalex.org/A5109434423), [Fangyuan Cheng](https://openalex.org/A5054469934), [Wen Zhang](https://openalex.org/A5100444365), [Mengyi Liao](https://openalex.org/A5064479721), [Qing Li](https://openalex.org/A5100404186), [Chun Fang](https://openalex.org/A5112448331), [Jiantao Han](https://openalex.org/A5031516419), ACS Nano.
 None(None)] 2024.https://doi.org/10.1021/acsnano.4c11901.

 Surface engineering is sought to stabilize nickel-rich layered oxide cathodes in high-energy-density lithium-ion batteries, which suffer from severe surface oxygen loss and rapid structure degradation, especially during deep delithiation at high voltages or high temperatures.
 Here, we propose a well-designed oxygen-constraining strategy to address the crisis of oxygen evolution.
-By integrating a La, Fe gradient diffusion layer and a LaFeO3 coating into the Ni-rich layered particles, along with incorporating an antioxidant binder into the electrodes, three progressive lines of defense are constructed: immobilizing the lattice oxygen at the subsurface, blocking the released oxygen at the interface, and capturing the residual singlet oxygen on the external surface.
-As a result, effective surface passivation, mitigated bulk and surface degradation, suppressed side reactions, and enhanced electrochemical performance are achieved, far beyond conventional single surface modification.
-The Ni-rich layered oxide cathodes with integrated oxygen-constraining modifications demonstrate impressive cycling stability in both half-cells and full cells, achieving stable long-term cycling even at a high cutoff voltage of 4.7 V and a high temperature of 45 °C. This work provides a multilevel oxygen-constraining strategy, which can be extended to various layered oxide cathodes involving oxygen release challenges, providing an effective path for the development of high-energy-density lithium-ion batteries.
+By integrating a La, Fe gradient diffusion layer and a LaFeO